 Upon entering Golden West College, the student assumes the responsibility of completing each course in which he/she is registered.
 A college student is expected to attend all sessions of the classes in which he/she is enrolled.
 An instructor may drop a student for excessive absences when the instructor determines that, due to absences, the student may not successfully complete the course.
 Students who miss the first meeting of the class may also be dropped.
-Students who are dropped by their instructors for missing the first class meeting or for excessive absences should verify the instructor drop with the Admissions Office in order to avoid grade penalties and to comply with critical drop dates as specified.
+Students who are dropped by their instructors for missing the first class meeting or for excessive absences should verify the instructor drop with the Enrollment Center in order to avoid grade penalties and to comply with critical drop dates as specified.
 After a student has been dropped from the class for unexcused absences, appeal for reinstatement will be considered only under extenuating circumstances.

 Each student is responsible to complete OR officially withdraw from each class in which he/she enrolls.

 Effective summer 2012, the No-Penalty Withdrawal Deadline will be shortened to coincide with the new State regulations.
 This means that the period to withdraw without penalty (no transcript notation, not counted in repeatability and/or progress probation or disqualification) will be shortened from 30% of the length of class to the first to 20%.
 For full-term classes, no transcript notation will be made for official withdrawals made during the first two weeks of the semester.
 For specific dates, refer to your Student Class Program (Web Schedule Bill) or download the free app from the app stores and find it on your Smartphone!